-- (a) Pleadings submitted for filing in any proceeding in the State Bar Court will be rejected by the Clerk for the following reasons: - (1) The pleading is not accompanied by a proof of service or is not accompanied by a proof of service that (A) bears an original signature or an electronic signature as defined in rule 5.4(30) of the Rules of Procedure; (B) sets forth the date upon which service was made; and (C) contains the exact title of the pleading(s) served. - (2) A party to the proceeding executes the party's own proof of service, unless the pleading was served by personal service, served electronically, or served by EFSP as defined in rule 1131(a)(5). - (3) The pleading presented for filing does not contain an original, handwritten signature or an electronic signature as defined in rule 5.4(30) of the Rules of Procedure. - (4) The original, if filed in paper form, is not accompanied by the requisite number of copies. - (5) The assigned case name and/or case number is missing or incorrect and the correct case name and case number is not readily identifiable by the Clerk. - (6) The pleading is submitted by a respondent in a proceeding in which that respondent's default has been entered, except (A) a stipulation signed by all parties, (B) a motion for relief from default accompanied by a proposed response, or (C) a motion for stay filed concurrently with a petition for interlocutory review to vacate or set aside default under rule 5.150 of the Rules of Procedure. - (7) The pleading is a petition for interlocutory review under rule 5.150 of the Rules of Procedure and was not served on the Hearing Judge who issued the order, or the certificate of service does not include the Hearing Judge's name. - (8) The pleading is submitted in electronic form pursuant to rule 1111 and is not submitted in text-searchable PDF, is secured or password protected, or does not include electronic bookmarks. - (9) The pleading is submitted by electronic notification pursuant to rule 5.4(27) of the Rules of Procedure (i.e., by providing a hyperlink at which the served document may be viewed and downloaded) or is submitted as a Zip (compressed) file. - (10) The pleading is submitted in electronic form pursuant to rule 1111 or is electronically filed pursuant to rules 1130 et seq. and includes a media file(s). - (11) The pleading is submitted in electronic form pursuant to rule 1111 and is not submitted as a single PDF attachment to an electronic submission.
+- (a) Pleadings submitted for filing in any proceeding in the State Bar Court will be rejected by the Clerk for the following reasons: - (1) The pleading is not accompanied by a proof of service or is not accompanied by a proof of service that (A) bears an original signature or an electronic signature as defined in rule 5.4(30) of the Rules of Procedure; (B) sets forth the date upon which service was made; and (C) contains the exact title of the pleading(s) served. - (2) A party to the proceeding executes the party's own proof of service, unless the pleading was served by personal service or served electronically. - (3) The pleading presented for filing does not contain an original, handwritten signature or an electronic signature as defined in rule 5.4(30) of the Rules of Procedure. - (4) The original, if filed in paper form, is not accompanied by the requisite number of copies. - (5) The assigned case name and/or case number is missing or incorrect and the correct case name and case number is not readily identifiable by the Clerk. - (6) The pleading is submitted by a respondent in a proceeding in which that respondent's default has been entered, except (A) a stipulation signed by all parties, (B) a motion for relief from default accompanied by a proposed response, or (C) a motion for stay filed concurrently with a petition for interlocutory review to vacate or set aside default under rule 5.150 of the Rules of Procedure. - (7) The pleading is a petition for interlocutory review under rule 5.150 of the Rules of Procedure and was not served on the Hearing Judge who issued the order, or the certificate of service does not include the Hearing Judge's name. - (8) The pleading is submitted in electronic form pursuant to rule 1111 and is not submitted in text-searchable PDF, is secured or password protected, or does not include electronic bookmarks. - (9) The pleading is submitted by electronic notification pursuant to rule 5.4(27) of the Rules of Procedure (i.e., by providing a hyperlink at which the served document may be viewed and downloaded) or is submitted as a Zip (compressed) file. - (10) The pleading is submitted in electronic form pursuant to rule 1111 and includes a media file(s). - (11) The pleading is submitted in electronic form pursuant to rule 1111 and is not submitted as a single PDF attachment to an electronic submission.